 The Customer Data Platform allows you to build in-depth profiles

 The Customer Data Platform (CDP) brings all your marketing data together to build a full (360 degree) profile of the customers.
 This has been the promise of many marketing data solutions, but only since recently using Big Data technology and open API’s we are now able to deliver on this vision.

 Often, people get confused within the large landscape of marketing-tech and think their CRM or DMP can deliver on these promises.
 This is usually not the case.
-Customer Relationship Management (CRM) software contains much less data from external sources than a CDP.
-They are much more geared towards sales, and require sales reps reaching out to customers and prospects to take note of their conversations.
-A Data Management Platform (DMP) contains unpersonalised data that is usually collected by large ad networks tracking online click behavior.
-A DMP is used to target online ads, this as opposed to a CDP that contains personalized data and is used to target personal communication.
+Customer Relationship Management (CRM) software contains much fewer data from external sources than a CDP.
+They are much more geared towards sales and require sales reps to reach out to customers and prospects to take note of their conversations.
+A Data Management Platform (DMP) contains unpersonalized data that is usually collected by large ad networks tracking online click behavior.
+A DMP is used to target online ads, as opposed to a CDP that contains personalized data and is used to target personal communication.

-In general, this data is called first party data, or “your data”.
-High in value, real-time and personalised.
+In general, this data is called first-party data, or “your data”.
+High in value, real-time, and personalized.
 As opposed to second or third-party data, which is usually bought or accessed through data marketplaces or ad exchanges.
-Such data is not personalized and can only be used for category or interest targeting.
+Such data is not personalized and can only be used for the category or interest targeting.

 This is a great innovation in a market where sports teams usually don’t even know who most of their fans are.
-And think of the possibilities where you can build with these type of solutions.
-And the benefits not only pertain to the sports industry, we see great examples in leisure, retail and e-commerce.
+And think of the possibilities where you can build with these types of solutions.
+And the benefits not only pertain to the sports industry, we see great examples in leisure, retail, and e-commerce.